Your Ultimate Guide To Retinol

-But what exactly is retinol, and why has it become a staple in so many skincare routines?
-Well, before getting into the many ins and outs of retinol, it’s worth understanding what collagen is.
+To understand exactly what retinol does, it’s worth understanding what collagen is.
 As the most abundant protein in our bodies, collagen’s main role is to provide strength and support – this includes replacing dead skin cells and giving structure and elasticity to the skin.
 Collagen production slows down as we age – which leads to, amongst other things, fine lines and wrinkles.

-How to start using retinol in your routine
+How do I start using retinol in my routine?

-We don't recommend using retinol every night.
-Start by using it once or twice a week as your skin will need to build up a tolerance towards retinol.
-Also, remember once you start using retinol, SPF is even more of an essential so make sure you apply a broad spectrum sunscreen every day (if you don't already!).
+Once you’ve cleansed your skin, let it dry completely and apply a thin layer of your retinol serum.
+Wait around 10 minutes before applying your hydrating serums and moisturiser.
+Also, remember once you start using retinol, SPF is even more of an essential so make sure you apply a broad-spectrum sunscreen every day (if you don't already!).

 At what age should I start using retinol?

-Because retinol can help reduce acne, there is often a lot of talk on whether it’s suitable for teenagers – who are now more skincare savvy than ever – to include the ingredient in their skincare routine.
-The overriding consensus is that teenagers shouldn’t use retinol (unless it’s under a doctor’s prescription) as their skin barrier is still very much evolving and could get damaged by an excess use of vitamin A. So, for the most part, there is no need to start using retinol before your mid-twenties.
+However, the overriding consensus is that teenagers shouldn’t use retinol (unless it’s under a doctor’s prescription) as their skin barrier is still very much evolving and could get damaged by an excess use of vitamin A. So, for the most part, there is no need to start using retinol before your mid-twenties.

 How often should I use retinol for optimal results?

-Using one form of retinol once a day will normally be enough to see visible results in the long run.
-This however, does not apply to first time retinol users.
-Unless you’re using a gentle retinol formula and do not see or feel any reaction to your skin, once every other day or even just a few times a week, at night, will be your starting point for a few months or even a year.
+Using one form of retinol once a day is generally enough to see visible results over time.
+However, this does not apply to first-time retinol users.
+If you’re new to retinol - unless you’re using a very gentle formula and experience no irritation - you should start by applying it every other night or just a few times a week.
+This gradual approach, used at night, may be necessary for several months or even up to a year before increasing frequency.

 How long does retinol take to work?